Lebanese falafel recipe with chickpeas is an easy and delicious famous dish in Lebanon and all the middle east area.

 To store: Although falafel is best to be eaten warm, however.
 You can store them in the fridge for 1-2 days in an airtight container.

-To freeze: You can freeze them for a whole month or until needed.
+To freeze: You can freeze the uncooked falafel patties for a whole month or until needed.

 Reheating: Let them thaw in the fridge overnight, then reheat in the oven or microwave.